Fujifilm X100F versus Fujifilm X100T

 |Fujifilm X100S (⇒ lft | rgt)||APS-C||16.0||4896||3264||1080/60p||-||-||-||-|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The X100F and the X100T are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2360k dots).
-The following table reports on some other key feature differences and similarities of the Fujifilm X100F, the Fujifilm X100T, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+Moreover, their viewfinders offer an identical resolution of 2360k dots.
+The table below summarizes some of the other core capabilities of the Fujifilm X100F and Fujifilm X100T in connection with corresponding information for a sample of similar cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X100F (⇒ rgt)||2360||no||3.0||1040||fixed||no||4000||8.0||4.6||no|